polakowo/vectorbt/README.md

 ## vectorbt 2.0

-> We've recently launched the beta version of [vectorbt PRO](https://vectorbt.pro/), which is actively developed,
-> properly documented, and there is a Discord server for discussions and announcements.
+We've recently launched the beta version of **[vectorbt PRO](https://vectorbt.pro/)**, which is actively developed, properly documented, and there is a Discord server for discussions and announcements.
-> If you want to be part of the new growing community and get access to cutting-edge software,
-> complete a sponsorship on [GitHub Sponsors](https://github.com/sponsors/polakowo).
+If you want to be part of the new growing community and get access to cutting-edge software, complete a sponsorship on [GitHub Sponsors](https://github.com/sponsors/polakowo).
-> As always, happy coding :heart:

 ## License